Scolpaig: Spaceport

+A spaceport is being constructed at Scolpaig despite objections from the local community and the Royal Society for the Protection of Birds.
 In 2019 Comhairle nan Eilean Siar (the local council) agreed to invest £1m to purchase land at Scolpaig for the construction of a launch facility, in a consortium with Highlands and Islands Enterprise, the UK technology company QinetiQ and the consultancy Commercial Space Technologies (CST).
 Rockets would be launched vertically to carry payloads of up to 500 kg into Sun synchronous and polar orbits.
-The project was initially promised to create 50 to 70 jobs.